apustozerova/outputDP_and_DPSGD_in_FL/README.md

     'attack.py' : contains methods allowing to perform memberhsip inference attack

+    'federated.py' : contains methods allowing to execute federated learning

+    'scripts.py' : contains methods allowing to perform output perturbetion

+    'main.py' : allows training logistic regression in centralised setting with DP SGD and Output Perturbation

+    'fl_main.py' : allows training logistic regression in federeated setting with DP SGD and Output Perturbation

 Usage

 To use these scripts, you will need to have Python3.10 installed on your system.
-You can recreate conta environment from 'newenv.yml'.

-  'newenv.yml': allows to create conda environtment with all necessary libraries and frameworks
+You can recreate conta environment from 'newenv.yml', containing all necessary libraries and frameworks.